syegulalp/pixie_web/README.md

 * Before/after triggers for routes.
 * A native, simple template engine (again, a la `bottle`).
-* Cookies and some basic cookie security.
+* Some basic cookie security.
 * Support for external server adapters (WSGI, etc.) instead of only the built-in server.
 * Better cross-process synchronicity features.
 The assumption right now is that processes in the pool have no shared state.
 * ETags.